-Upon reaching age fifteen, you may apply for a Class CP Instructional Permit.
+Upon reaching age 15, or anytime thereafter, you may apply for a Class CP Instructional Permit.
 The following information will help you prepare for your visit to a DDS Customer Service Center:

-- You must present proof of satisfaction of school attendance and conduct requirements. - You will be required to present documents verifying your identity, U.S. citizenship or lawful presence, and Georgia residency as explained on pages 15-16. - A parent or legal guardian will have to sign the application, thereby giving their consent for you to obtain a license.
-The individual who signs your application may, for any reason, revoke your license until you reach the age of 18. - You must know your Social Security Number; the number is required to issue a license. - You will be required to pass a vision test.
-Your eyes will be tested by means of a mechanical device.
-The minimum acceptable vision is 20/60 in one eye, with or without corrective lenses, and a field of vision of at least 140 degrees. - You will be required to pass a knowledge exam related to Road Signs and Road Rules.
-Please refer to page 28 for more information related to the knowledge exam. - The test fee is \$10.00 and must be paid prior to testing.
+- You will be required to present documents verifying your identity, U.S. citizenship or lawful presence, and Georgia residency as explained on pages 15-18 - You must present proof of your Social Security Number or your ineligibility to obtain a Social Security Number.
+See page 17 for a list of acceptable documents. - If you are under age 18, you will be required to present proof of satisfaction of school attendance and conduct requirements as explained in this section. - If you are under age 18, a parent or legal guardian will have to sign the application, thereby giving their consent for you to obtain a permit.
+The individual who signs your application may, for any reason, revoke your permit until you reach the age of 18. - You will be required to pass a vision test.
+Your eyes will be tested by means of a mechanical device. - You will be required to pass a knowledge exam related to Road Signs and Road Rules.
+Please refer to page 30 for more information related to the knowledge exam. - The test fee is \$10.00 and must be paid prior to testing.
 If any part of the test is failed, no refund will be issued.
 The permit fee must be paid prior to every testing attempt.